Aspects of enumerative geometry with quadratic forms: Introduction

-We should mention that for $k\subset \R\subset \C$, the image of the categorical Euler characteristic $\chi^{cat}(X)$ in $\GW(\R)$ has the property that its signature gives the Euler characteristic of $X(\R)$, while as we have mentioned above, the rank gives the Euler characteristic of $X(\C)$.
+We should mention that for $k\subset \R\subset \C$, the image of the categorical Euler characteristic $\chi(X/\R)$ in $\GW(\R)$ has the property that its signature gives the Euler characteristic of $X(\R)$, while the rank gives the Euler characteristic of $X(\C)$.